 Overall, BlueScreenView is very good, but there are times when it will give you the incorrect driver as the cause of the problem.
 The reason for this is because it assumes the last driver to load before the crash is the cause and therefore it gives a lot more blame to Microsoft drivers than third-party drivers that are the real culprits.

-If you really want to get your hands dirty without needing to become a technical guru, you can download the Debugging Tools for Windows.
+If you really want to get your hands dirty without needing to become a technical guru, you can download the Debugging Tools for Windows, which requires downloading the Windows SDK.
+You also have the option to download a newer debug tool called WinDbg Preview.
+It’s got a better front-end and is faster than the original WinDbg tool that is in the SDK.
+You can download WinDbg here:

-Once installed, you can go to All Programs and you’ll see a new folder called Windows Kits, which has the debugging tool inside.
+Once installed, you can go to All Programs and you’ll see a new folder called Windows Kits, which has the debugging tool inside (WinDbg).

 Simply run the program and click on File and Open Crash Dump.